Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 How Luring Works

-• Returning to the cat-door shaping plan (see box above), you could take a bit of food and place it in front of the cat and slowly guide them forward to the front of the door, effectively skipping to step 3.
+• Returning to the cat-door shaping plan (see box above), a bit of food can be placed in front of the cat and used to slowly guide them toward the front of the door, effectively skipping to Step Three.

-• If you have a cat who prefers playing, use their toy to guide them to the front of the cat door, and then lure them through the door with the toy.
+• If the cat prefers playing, use their toy to guide them to the front of the cat door, and then lure them through the door with the toy.

 • After the cat has engaged in the behavior, reinforce the cat with their preferred reward, then try to repeat the behavior.